openalm/Extension-UtilitiesPack/Utilites/overview.md

 If **Configuration Json filename** is provided (optional):
 A configuration Json document is provided as an input that contains a section ConfigChanges to provide KeyName the XPath to identify a particular node in the XML document, Attribute name that needs to be set and Value to be set.
 And this configuration can be maintained for multiple environments.
 Below is the sample for the Json document that can be provided as input.
 There can be multiple sections for each `<release environment name>`.
-The `<release environment name>` must match the VSTS Release Management Environment, as that is how the task determines which environment section in the Json file to use for the token replacement.
+The `<release environment name>` must match the Azure Pipelines Environment, as that is how the task determines which environment section in the Json file to use for the token replacement.

 ```json
 {